Table Of Contents

 For example, what social media platforms would they likely be using and what industry publications/blogs could they be reading?

-We’ve also provided some free worksheets to help you really get clarity around this!
+You’ll also find some free customer avatar worksheets below to help you really get clarity around this!

 We’ll also be exploring some of the nuances of each platform including, how and when you might want to use some instead of others.